Bookkeeping is one of the most important parts of running a trades business, yet it is something many tradesmen try to avoid.

 - Tools and equipment

-Keeping these records organised allows you to understand how your business is performing and ensures you have the information needed when tax time arrives.
+Keeping these records organised helps you understand how your business is performing and ensures you’re prepared when tax time arrives.

 Start With Separate Bank Accounts

-A good bookkeeping system begins with separating business money from personal money.
+A good bookkeeping system starts with separating your business money from your personal money.

 Record Income as It Arrives